-The candidate's self-evaluation of performance across all tasks must be completed to m than one week after completion of the practical assessment.
-It is recommended the candidates leave adequate time to reflect on their performance of the tasks.
-The andidate can either provide a typed or hand written evaluation.
+The candidate's self-evaluation of performance across all tasks must be completed no more than one week after completion of the practical assessment.
+It is recommended that candidates leave adequate time to reflect on their performance of the tasks.
+The candidate can either provide a typed or hand written evaluation.
 The candidate should have access to adequate resources to complete this task.
-The recommended time for cardidates to complete this task is 1 hour, however this is not included in the total timions allowed to undertake the synoptic assignment.
+The recommended time for candidates to complete this task is 1 hour, however this is not included in the total timings allowed to undertake the synoptic assignment.